POACH3/JankyEncryptionStandard/README.md

 # Janky Encryption Standard (JES)
 The intent of JES is to provide some familiarity with methods of encryption.

+A simple GUI provides the functionality of the encryption schemes that have been experimented with.

 # Current functionality
 **JES has terrible implementations of the following:**